How Zip Codes Were Determined For the Tri-Cities

 When Were Zip Codes Created

-This year marks the 80th Anniversary of the creation if the system that would eventually result in the zip code system we use today.
+The system that would eventually result in the zip code system we use today was created over 80 years ago.
 In 1943 the Department of the Post Office created the Postal Zone system.
 It was necessitated by the loss of thousands of postal workers to service in World War II and the hiring of inexperienced clerks.

 It was decided that a system needed to be created due to the increase in mail being handled and to make it easier on the large number of replacement clerks.

 The Postal Zone system came into being to address those issues.
-It began as a one or two digit code, depending on the area, with the goal of improving accuracy and efficiency of sorting mail. the zones were created to service the largest cities in the country, so it was not a "universal" system.
+It began as a one or two digit code, depending on the area, intending to improve accuracy and efficiency of sorting mail. the zones were created to service the largest cities in the country, so it was not a "universal" system.
 It did achieve it's purpose and was met with little resistance in those cities.
 The Postal Zone system lasted for 20 years until need, again, became the agent of change.

 The Zip Code System